seanbreckenridge/albums/README.md

 * Wins from a multitude (though not all) Grammy Awards, listed [here](https://github.com/seanbrecke/albums/tree/master/src/Grammy).

 Both the [AMA](https://github.com/seanbrecke/albums/tree/master/src/AMA) and [Grammy](https://github.com/seanbrecke/albums/tree/master/src/Grammy) directories have an `all.csv` (nominations and wins) and `wins.csv` (just wins) file.

-The 'Year' column refers to date released.
-However, in source `csv` files for Grammy/AMA, the year is often the date awarded.
-I correct these as I listen to them in `spreadsheet.csv`.

 ##### `nextalbums.py`